The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Proof of the main theorem for deformed Hermitian Yang-Mills and the Z-critical equations

 \begin{proof} Without loss of generality, assume that $K$ is connected.
 We may then choose an open covering of $K$ by means of open cubes $C_{\nu}$ whose closure is in $\mathcal{P}_X^+$.
 By compactness there is a finite open subcover

 Taking the convex hull of enough of the (finitely many) vertices of $C_{\nu}$, $\nu \in I$, this set clearly contains $K$. \end{proof}

-It is moreover worth noting that the above result has the following interpretation already in the case of the Nakai-Moishezon criterion, which is used to test if a given class $\alpha \in H^{1,1}(X,\mathbb{R})$ is a K\"ahler class (underlining that this is a finite problem):
+\begin{remark} It is moreover worth noting that the above result has an interesting interpretation already in the case of the Nakai-Moishezon criterion, which is used to test if a given class $\alpha \in H^{1,1}(X,\mathbb{R})$ is a K\"ahler class (underlining that this is a finite problem).
+Indeed, let $(X,\omega)$ be a compact K\"ahler surface and $K \subseteq \mathcal{P}_X^+$ a compact set.
+Then there is a finite number of curves $E_1,\cdots, E_\ell$ on $X$ \emph{(depending only on $K$)} such that, for any $\alpha \in K$, the following are equivalent: \begin{enumerate} \item The class $\alpha$ is K\"ahler. \item We have